sparolab/Joint_ID/README.md

     docker exec -it Joint_ID bash
     ```

-Regardless of whether you use method 1 or 2, you should have a docker container named `joint-id` running.
+Regardless of whether you use method 1 or 2, you should have a docker container named `Joint_ID` running.

 <br/>